nelstrom/branflakes/scripts/draft-01.md

 Here's an actual implementation which receives something as input, it copies it, it calls the sort function.

-It has a compa a comparison function.
+It has a comparison function.

 very, very basic, I mean, it's really building on top of javascript primitives here, but it is adding that that functionality that lets you pass in an array and the field you want to sort it by.

-So so if we change this, so that instead of using the naively sort, it uses the actual implementation.
+If we change this, so that instead of using the naive sort, it uses the actual implementation.

 Now we go from a failing test suite to a passing test suite in test driven design.